openslide/openslide-python/doc/index.rst

    .. attribute:: level_dimensions

-      A list of ``(width, height)`` tuples, one for each level of the slide.
+      A tuple of ``(width, height)`` tuples, one for each level of the slide.
       ``level_dimensions[k]`` are the dimensions of level ``k``.

    .. attribute:: level_downsamples

-      A list of downsample factors for each level of the slide.
+      A tuple of downsample factors for each level of the slide.
       ``level_downsamples[k]`` is the downsample factor of level ``k``.

    .. attribute:: properties